qutech/qopt/README.md

-# qsim: A Quantum Optimal Control Package
+# qsim: A Simulation and Quantum Optimal Control Package

+## Version
+This is the open alpha version.
+The name might be changed in the future.
+The contend will be extended based on feedback concerning the needs and demands of (possible) users.
+If you miss an important feature, you can request it by opening a issue in the git repository or write me directly at j.teske@fz-juelich.de.

 ## Introduction
 In current quantum computer prototypes information is stored an processed in